 - Clustering tools to easily group meshes that are close in a large scene

-- Robust, fast, matrure, documented API with examples:
+- Robust, fast, mature, documented API with examples:

 - Bake materials and meshes at runtime

-- Runtime add, delete and update update objects in a combined mesh
+- Runtime add, delete and update objects in a combined mesh

 You can download the free evaluation version of Mesh Baker here.